MioChiu/MobileNet_V2_TensorFlow/README.md

 tensorflow1.12

 ## Pre-trained Model
 You can download pretrained model weights from [BaiduYun Drive](https://pan.baidu.com/s/1aaFSrJOCczEB3M88VaUc3w).
-All the weights are converted from torchvision.model.resnet.
+All the weights are converted from torchvision.model.

 ## Reference
 [1] [arXiv:1801.04381](https://arxiv.org/abs/1801.04381)